 Oh so yummy!

-If you like what you see and would like to receive new recipe updates, we'd love you to join our site or like us on Facebook.
+If you like what you see and would like to receive new recipe updates, we'd love you to join our site, subscribe to our posts or like us on Facebook.
 Thanks for visiting!